artainmo/42-webscraper-slot-finder/README.md

   make hide
   ```

-### Explained

-Once a slot is found you will be redirected to the slot page
+Once a slot is found you will be redirected to the slot page.

 ### Problem

-Slots are in javascript code not in static HTML code.
-MechanicalSoup gives access to static HTML code, which is not enough to find the slots.
-Selenium allows crawling the content that has been added through javascript.
+Slots are in javascript code not in static HTML code. **MechanicalSoup** gives access to **static HTML** code, which is not enough to find the slots. **Selenium** allows crawling the content that has been added through **javascript**.
 To find slots this is necessary.

 ### Final functional version using Selenium
 https://github.com/Artygo8/42SLOT_FINDER